BiBiServ/bibigrid/docs/README.md

 ```

 ### Starting the Web IDE
-Enable the Theia IDE in the configuration file using `theia: yes`.
+Enable the Theia IDE in the configuration file using `dtheia: yes`.
 The IDE can be started with the following command:
 ```
 > bibigrid --ide [cluster-id] -v -o ~/config.yml
 ```